ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 where 2:2 specifies the "channel" of the figure to use.
 We then need to use the response-files again, but now for this file, which we specify with a "2" for this "channel":

 ```
-resp 2 nixtiref20170601v002.rmf  # and similar for the .arf-file
+resp 2 nixtiref20170601v002.rmf
 ```

-And a thrid example:
+and similar for the .arf-file.
+And then a third example:

 ```
 data 3:3 testg.pha